LocomotiveHorns.info - Tyfon

 a200_weiler_1.wav an A-200-156 in active service (Copyright Norman Weiler, used with permission)

-By about 1950, Tyfon horn designations had developed as follows for single-note horns.
+By 1950, or possibly a little earlier, Tyfon horn designations had developed as follows for single-note horns.
 (Earlier on, there were different designations, as shown below.)
 Since it can get confusing, I've color-coded the designation.

 A-200-156-PA

 Start with the letter A, representing the medium used to blow the horn - air.
 (Leslie also made steam horns for marine use; these started with S.) The A is followed by a number equaling the diameter of the diaphragms in millimeters (75, 125, or 200).
-Next you have another number, which is the frequency or pitch of the horn in hertz, so the 156 above represents a pitch of 156Hz, or D# below middle C. Then you have a letter corresponding to diaphragm material.
-P is for plastic (a phenolic laminate), R is for rubber-faced plastic, and M is for metal (one, two, and three leaf bronze diaphragms were all possible).
+In general, the larger the number, the lower in pitch and louder the horn.
+Next you have another number, which is the frequency - or pitch - of the horn in hertz; the 156 above represents a pitch of 156Hz, or D# below middle C. Then you have a letter corresponding to diaphragm material.
+P is for plastic (a phenolic laminate), R is for rubber-faced plastic, and M is for metal (two and three leaf bronze diaphragms were both possible).
+A fourth designation of C was also used for horns built for Chime-Tone configurations (see below), to indicate "Chime-Tone diaphragm material", though it is unclear what this refers to.
+By this time (1950), nearly all A-125 and A-200 horns produced used the rubber-coated plastic diaphragm (and so C is probably synonymous with R), unless the horn was for high pressure as found in some marine uses, which still required bronze diaphragms.
 The plastic diaphragms could be better described as "a very fine weave linen cloth impregnated with phenolic", similar to the backs of older TVs, but much stronger.
 Finally comes another letter representing the material of the horn (A for aluminum, B for bronze).
+However, A-75s were never available in any material other than bronze.
 So a Leslie Tyfon A-200-156-PA would be an aluminum Tyfon air horn pitched at 156Hz with a 200mm diameter plastic diaphragm.
 A Tyfon A-75-440-MB would be a bronze Tyfon air horn pitched at 440hz with a 75mm diameter metal (bronze) diaphragm.

 Even earlier, in the 1930s, still other designations were used!
 "RR" seemed to be the common tail to all designations of this time period, assumed to signify "railroad" use.
 Also, in the 1940s, some A-200s were designated with a "Y" as well.
 Though I'm not sure what it stands for, those with the "Y" are listed has using less air to operate than those without, though no other differences are apparent.
 Some other designations used here and there throughout the Tyfons' lifetimes were "C", "T", and "X".
-Unfortunately, I don't know what these would have meant.
+Unfortunately, I don't know what these would have meant, though one may have been a designation for a curved, marine-use A-200 model that appeared on many WWII-era submarines.
 There are even more designations, though they are more rare to come across.
 That's a lot of information, so here is a chart that is accurate to the best of my knowledge.
+It is unknown whether the horns associated with the empty spaces ever existed during the eras listed.
+Lengths listed include the diaphragm housing all the way to the end of the bell flare, but do not include the tabs protruding out of the back cap.

 1930s-era